HaiTon/getCleanDataCourse/README.md

  train/y_train.txt: Training labels.
  train/subject_test.txt and test/subject_train.txt: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+##Assumptions:
-##Assumptions: We'll ignore files in the Inertial folders.
+  We'll ignore files in the Inertial folders.

-#Detailed Instruction
+##Detailed Instructions:

 step 1: download data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 step 2: extract the data zip file